joolstorrentecalo/gitlab-foss/doc/user/project/repository/mirror/troubleshooting.md

 ## Deadline Exceeded

-When you upgrade GitLab, a change in how usernames are represented means that you must update your mirroring username and password to ensure that `%40` characters are replaced with `@`.
+When upgrading GitLab, a change in how usernames are represented means that you must update your mirroring username and password to ensure that `%40` characters are replaced with `@`.

 ## Connection blocked: server only allows public key authentication